vipinvkmenon/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 - If you want to create a JSON string with all the resources contained in the `plan.out`, execute the script `guidelines/scripts/transform_all.sh` that needs to be located at the same level as the `plan.out` file.
 - If you want to adjust the result you must execute the following steps:
-   1. Generate the JSON file via: terraform show -json plan.out |  jq .planned_values.outputs.all.value > restrictedplan.json
+   1. Generate the JSON file via: Terraform show -json plan.out |  jq .planned_values.outputs.all.value > restrictedplan.json
    1. Adjust the JSON file e.g., remove some entries
    1. execute the script `guidelines/scripts/transform_json.sh` that needs to be located at the same level as the `restrictedplan.json` file.